home-assistant/home-assistant.io/source/_lovelace/energy.markdown

 This is a list of all the cards used in the energy dashboard, you can also place them anywhere you want in your Lovelace dashboard.

-At the moment there are no configuration options available for these cards, you can configure them by configuring the energy integration.
+At the moment there are no configuration options available for these cards, you can configure them on the energy {% my config_energy title="energy configuration page" %}.

 They will always show the data of today when used outside the energy dashboard.